DCotterill/halixia-hugo/content/ma/community-events-501.md

 layout: static
 ---

-How to organise a community event like a street party
+How to organise a community event like a street party.

 Host a community event, such as a street party or a smaller event with your neighbours, helping you to get to know your neighbours and foster a sense of community in your area.